techidaily/site-win11/source/_posts/effortless-control-over-your-windows-setup-with-key-combinations.md

 ![Redo Command Highlighted on Word Document](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/redo-on-windows.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/mK1lEBRm_1w?si=FSaM0OKO0XBCgjtT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NTQGoOOiJzs?si=zbZwflEfXgBY3qbs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

  You can also use the same redo shortcut**Ctrl+Y** or**F4** to repeat something.
 It can be pasting the same text multiple times or using the same color to highlight different lines of text.

 ![Color of Text Changed Using Repeat Command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/repeat-on-windows-using-hotkey-1.jpg)

- If you like using your keyboard to perform actions, be sure to check out[how to use KeyTips in Microsoft Office](https://www.makeuseof.com/keytips-microsoft-office-how-to-use/) .

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_O8m9KphYzs?si=jITthzeyX_Kmt9X2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LdVT_-3gESA?si=_HfjpbUEHSRKTXjt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ If you like using your keyboard to perform actions, be sure to check out[how to use KeyTips in Microsoft Office](https://www.makeuseof.com/keytips-microsoft-office-how-to-use/) .

 ## Use Undo and Redo Hotkeys for a Speedier Windows Experience